openvinotoolkit/nncf/docs/compression_algorithms/Quantization.md

             "num_init_steps": 5, // Number of batches from the training dataset to consume as sample model inputs for purposes of setting initial minimum and maximum quantization ranges

-            "target_scopes": [], // A list of model control flow graph node scopes to be considered for this operation - functions as a 'whitelist'.
+            "target_scopes": [], // A list of model control flow graph node scopes to be considered for this operation - functions as a 'allowlist'.
 Optional.
-            "ignored_scopes": [], // A list of model control flow graph node scopes to be ignored for this operation - functions as a 'blacklist'.
+            "ignored_scopes": [], // A list of model control flow graph node scopes to be ignored for this operation - functions as a 'denylist'.
 Optional.
             "target_quantizer_group": "weights" // Type of quantizer group to which this initialization of ranges will be applied.
 Optional.
 (By default this initialization of ranges will be applied to weights and activations quantizers)
         },
         ...